kciurleo/AGN/README.md

 `XMM_query_result.vot` is the downloaded result of the cone search of XMM around the candidates described by `post_async.sh`, with a search radius of 10".

 `koulouridis.csv` and `koulouridis_coordinates.csv` are identical sets of Seyfert 2 AGN identified by [Koulouridis et al.](https://www.aanda.org/articles/aa/abs/2016/02/aa26515-15/aa26515-15.html) using XMM and were used to query ChaSer for matching observations.
 The latter contains only the RA and Dec columns needed for such a query.

+`koulouridis_results.csv` are the results of a cone search of 10 arcsec around the Koulouridis Seyferts using ChaSer.

 `CorrectedNamesCSC21.txt` contains a list of 400 CSC2.1 objects which were given new names in CSC 2.1, and their true names/names in CSC 2.0, downloaded from the [CSC 2.1 caveats page](https://cxc.cfa.harvard.edu/csc/files/CorrectedNamesCSC21.txt).
 This is supposed to be corrected in a future data release.